 The MCAT suggests taking one semester of introductory psychology and sociology classes, even though the medical schools do not require these disciplines as part of their necessary coursework.

-In essence, you must integrate the biological, sociological, and psychological underpinnings of behavior and relationships.
+You must integrate the biological, sociological, and psychological underpinnings of behavior and relationships.

 On the Psych/Soc section of the test, 15 of the 59 questions are discrete, stand-alone, and not to the passage.

-Read this also: What is Name, Image, and Likeness in NCAA? |
+Read this also: What is Name, Image, and Likeness in NCAA?

-What Is a Sufficient MCAT Score?
+What is a Sufficient MCAT Score?

 It’s always a good idea to look at the requirements—or minimums, if applicable at the medical schools you’re applying while deciding on your MCAT score objective.